mikehdt/SMS-Demo/README.md

 Code is compiled with [SDCC](http://sdcc.sourceforge.net/) `4.1.0` (`4.1.12+` nightlies are also compatible, but will need the `--sdcccall 0` flag to be added in `scripts/build.bat`.
 However, I found the nightlies had _massive_ problems with the Emulicious debugger bridge to VScode where variable values were completely wrong and would appear and disappear almost randomly.
 I've gone back to `4.1.0` stable for the time being.
 I really appreciate Calindro's efforts on helping investigate this issue from the Emulicious side).

 The [bmp2tile](https://github.com/maxim-zhao/bmp2tile) project is included here for compiling assets, but I might move it to be an external dep later.
-For cross-platform support later, the [png2tile](https://github.com/yuv422/png2tile) looks like a great starting point
+For cross-platform support later, the [png2tile](https://github.com/yuv422/png2tile) looks like a great starting point.

 I've added the [STMcomp plugin](https://github.com/sverx/STMcomp) by sverx to the `bmp2tile` utility here, needed for using STM compressed tilemaps.
 It's nifty.

-Using VScode, make sure to install the [Emulicious Debugger](https://marketplace.visualstudio.com/items?itemName=emulicious.emulicious-debugger)
+Using VScode, make sure to install the [Emulicious Debugger](https://marketplace.visualstudio.com/items?itemName=emulicious.emulicious-debugger).

 ## Building